LennartHennigs/RG35XX-H-Notes/README.md

 ### Connecting other Bluetooth Devices

-You can also pair keyboards, mice and audio devices (e.g. headphones) in a similar way as described above.
+You can also pair keyboards and mice as described above.

 ## Some Terms / What is